Get Radon on the Radar

 Getting your home checked for radon is simple and inexpensive!
 Inside homes and buildings, gaps and cracks can be sealed with plaster or caulk to prevent radon leaks.
-Many states also have qualified contractors who know how to seal foundation and prevent radon from escaping.
+Many states also have qualified contractors who know how to seal foundations and prevent radon from escaping.
 Also, increasing ventilation inside homes by using fans, opening windows, or adding vents can help reduce overall radon levels.
 Perhaps the best way to deal with radon inside homes and buildings is to test for it.
 Tests are inexpensive, easy to find, and only take a few minutes to set up.
 Most kits require a small device to be put in a room for a period of a few days to up to 3 months.
-Some longer tests can be put for a much lengthier period of time and are more precise.
+Some longer tests can be put for a much lengthier period and are more precise.

 Testing for radon is easily accessible and very important since we are now spending so much time in our homes.
-Especially in the winter, with no windows open or fresh air circulation, we are all at a much greater risk for radon poisoning then we were before the pandemic.
-In fact, in November, University of Calgary studied 100 homes to see whether increased time at home due to the pandemic has led to higher exposure of radon.
-Early results have shown a 35% increase of annual radon exposure in homes that were surveyed.
+Especially in the winter, with no windows open or fresh air circulation, we are all at a much greater risk for radon poisoning than we were before the pandemic.
+In fact, in November, the University of Calgary studied 100 homes to see whether increased time at home due to the pandemic has led to higher exposure of radon.
+Early results have shown a 35% increase in annual radon exposure in homes that were surveyed.
 Though not many studies have been done since this is new for all of us, we can draw the connection between time spent inside to radon exposures.

 Radon Resources